I Wrote for Love a Plenty

 Sonnet 118

-For beauty is a trill to everything;
+For beauty is the lay in everything;

-And in crescendo they will know your truth,
+In crescendo, they shall know your truth,

-In harmony they’ll marvel at your worth;
+In harmony, they’ll marvel at your youth;

 © Loubert S Suddaby.
 All Rights Reserved.